borispovod/crypti-dapps-docs/README.md

 ### Deposits/Withdrawals

-When making deposits or withdrawals between the dapp and Crypti mainchain.
+When making deposits or withdrawals between a dapp and the Crypti mainchain.
 A special type of transaction is used.

 In the case of a deposit, this special transaction is broadcast from the mainchain to the dapp's side chain.
 Wherein a new transaction, along with a reference to the mainchain's transaction id, is saved to dapp's sidechain, preventing double spending attacks.